metagentools/GraphBin/README.md

 ### Using pip

-You can install GraphBin using [pip](https://pypi.org/project/graphbin/).
+You can install GraphBin using `pip` from the [PyPI](https://pypi.org/project/graphbin/) distribution.

 ```
 pip install graphbin